gbousqu/create_html_from_gdoc/README.md

    - Follow the instructions to obtain Google API credentials from the [Google Cloud Console](https://console.cloud.google.com/)
    - Enable the Google Drive API and Google Docs API
    - Create OAuth credentials (Web application type)
+   - Configure authorized JavaScript origins and redirect URIs in the Google Cloud Console
    - Create an API Key and properly restrict it
    - Save these credentials in the admin interface